alexandervakhitov/alexandervakhitov.github.io/pubs.md

   Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision, 2021,  pp. 2807--2816

+**StylePeople: A Generative Model of Fullbody Human Avatars**   [bib]({{site.url}}/scripts/publications/bib/grigorev2021stylepeople.bib)

+ Grigorev, Artur and Iskakov, Karim and Ianina, Anastasia and Bashirov, Renat and Zakharkin, Ilya and Vakhitov, Alexander and Lempitsky, Victor

+  Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, 2021,  pp. 5151--5160

 #### 2019

+**Stochastic Fast Gradient for Tracking**  [pdf]({{site.url}}/scripts/publications/files/kosaty2019.pdf)  [bib]({{site.url}}/scripts/publications/bib/kosaty2019.bib)

+ Kosaty, Dmitry and Vakhitov, Alexander and Granichin, Oleg and Yuchi, Ming

+  Proceedings of the American Control Conference, 2019,  pp. 1476--1481

 **Relative Localization for Aerial Manipulation with PL-SLAM**   [bib]({{site.url}}/scripts/publications/bib/pumarola2019relative.bib)